tealvince/OBDGauge/README.md

 ## Description

-This project is a custom OBD cluster gauge and experimentation platform for ECUs with a k-line interface driven by an Arduino nano and intended to be installed in a 2" diameter circular pod.
+This project is a custom OBD cluster gauge and experimentation platform for ECUs with a k-line interface, driven by an Arduino nano and intended to be installed in a 2" diameter circular pod.

 ![prototype](https://github.com/tealvince/OBDGauge/blob/main/gauge.jpg?raw=true)